Sweet Desire, Wicked Fate

 “Oh yeah,” Jaden replied, “I’m really just like you, an evil back-stabbing baboon-faced princess!”

-Baboon-faced princess; Jaden hadn’t called her sister that in years.
-She was fifteen.
+Baboon-faced princess.
+Jaden hadn’t called her sister that in years.
+She was almost sixteen.
 Couldn’t she have come up with something better?
 Anyway, it set Ava off.

 “Get out of the car!”
 Ava’s hollering drowned out the screeching brakes.